How can voice search benefit me as a content creator?

 Of course, as people became better with computers and search indexing became far more complex, search phrases became much longer and specific.
 This is when targeting longer, more specific search queries became more important in trying to rank in search engines.

 The advantage you gain from creating content that serves more specific searches comes from being able to more easily rank on page one of search results.
 It’s still true today that if you don’t rank on the first page of SERPs (search engine result pages), your organic search traffic will be next to non-existent.
 Since organic search traffic literally costs you nothing per click, it makes sense to focus on this content marketing tactic.

-Of course, keywords are still important in optimizing for voice search.
+Of course, keywords are still important in optimizing for voice search in 2022.
 The key difference with voice search is that searcher intent becomes far more important.
 What’s good about having more of a focus on searcher intent?
 People will naturally ask Google questions differently based on their intent.
 Through voice search, it’s a lot more clear if someone is just researching, trying to make a decision, or is ready to buy something.